 The Aran Islands

 Far out in Galway Bay are some of Ireland’s most remote communities.
 A trip to the Aran Islands is about as adventurous as you can get, as you brave the stormy waves to reach this collection of three small, windswept islands.
 Aside from the dramatic vistas, the Aran Islands are unique, because most of the locals still speak a local dialect of Irish as their first language.
 Due to their isolated location, the islanders managed to retain more of their culture than on the mainland, making this an intriguing destination to visit.

 Connemara National Park

-To the north west of Galway, Connemara National Park offers the chance to enjoy pristine nature in dramatic surroundings.
-This large, protected area is home to mountains, rivers, forests and bogs, and it’s an excellent location to strap on the hiking boots and to walk along the network of trails that crisscross through the landscape.
+To the northwest of Galway, Connemara National Park offers the chance to enjoy pristine nature in dramatic surroundings.
+This large, protected area is home to mountains, rivers, forests and bogs, and it’s an excellent location to strap on the hiking boots and walk along the network of trails that crisscross through the landscape.